Script: Measure Rig Performance

 I asked this question over at Rigging Dojo about a year ago:

 I often find myself implementing a lot of stuff in a rig, stuff I think the animators may need.
 As I’m improving my rigs, I get more nodes and more calculations going on to achieve what I want – which in the end may result in performance issues with the rig when animating.
 I’m trying to find out if there’s some way to measure the performance of a rig-component?
 I find it really hard to find out which components that slows down my rig, as I have to add and animate all of the rig-components together, and then try to compare the playback-speed, remove components, re-check, etc. How do you guys approach this?
-Also, is there any documentation of speed differences for expressions vs nodes, extra joints vs corrective blendshapes, skinClusters vs wrapDeformers, constraints vs normal parenting, etc?
+Also, is there any documentation of speed differences made in PDF with software as sodapdf online, extra joints vs corrective blendshapes, skinClusters vs wrapDeformers, constraints vs normal parenting, etc?

-I got a lot of interesting answers in the thread, but one in particular from Josh Carey helped a lot.
+I got a lot of interesting answers in the thread, but one in particular from Josh Carey (a mentor on Rigging Dojo) helped a lot.
 He tipped me off on dgtimer, which does exactly what I asked for.
 So I’ve just wrapped this into a clean little script.

 The script measures the speed by playing off the scene and evaluating each DG node’s performance, which means that for the object(s) to actually be evaluated you have to animate each component (that you want to be included in the evaluation) over a given timespan, the more frames you calculate from the more accurate the results will be.